 Susan Manning, Northwestern University, author of Modern Dance, Negro Dance: Race in Motion

-Miriam Thaggert, University of Iowa, author of Images of Black Modernism: Verbal and Visual Strategies of the Harlem Renaissance
+Miriam Thaggert, University at Buffalo, author of Images of Black Modernism: Verbal and Visual Strategies of the Harlem Renaissance

 The inter/Modernist period was a time of sweeping feminist revolution, from political revolutions such as suffrage to cultural, artistic, and social revolutions in the U.S., U.K. and worldwide.
 Our theme of “revolutions” invokes revolutions variously and literally, but also addresses the cycles and circles in feminist thought and practice.